-Immediately following completion of this offering, Eric Lipar, our Chief Executive Officer and chairman of the board, and Thomas Lipar, his father and one of our founders, and their respective affiliates will collectively beneficially own approximately % of our outstanding shares of common stock (% if the underwriters exercise in full their option to purchase additional shares of common stock).
+Immediately following completion of this offering, Eric Lipar, our Chief Executive Officer and chairman of the board, and Thomas Lipar, his father and one of our founders, will collectively beneficially own approximately 30.4% of our outstanding shares of common stock (assuming an initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus) (28.5% if the underwriters exercise in full their option to purchase additional shares of common stock).
 They have stated to us that they are not acting as a group.
 However, they will be in a position, if they choose to act as a group in the future, to affect the election of our directors, adoption of our policies and operations and the outcome of corporate transactions or other matters submitted for stockholder approval, including mergers, consolidations, the sale of our assets or a change in control of us.
 Eric Lipar and Thomas Lipar may have interests that differ from yours and may vote in ways with which you disagree and which may be adverse to your interests.
 This ownership concentration may adversely impact the trading of our capital stock because of a perceived conflict of interest, thereby depressing the value of our capital stock.